 Which publishers are on Facebook News?

-Facebook News will serve up reporting from over 200 general news publishers, including The Wall Street Journal, USA Today, and BuzzFeed.
 According to The Verge and the BBC, Facebook is paying some publishers for "for content that is not already on the platform", offering a new revenue stream in the industry.
 Facebook said publishers who wish to participate will need to be in its News Page Index, which it developed in "collaboration with the industry to identify news content".

 Publishers need to abide by Facebook's Publisher Guidelines, which supposedly includes "a range of integrity signals in determining product eligibility, including misinformation - as identified based on third-party fact checkers - community standards violations (e.g., hate speech), clickbait, engagement bait, and others".
 Facebook promised to continually check integrity status to ensure eligibility criteria is being met.

 Can you trust Facebook News?